-Title I, Part A: We plan to focus on supplementing and enhancing mathematics instruction for 3rd to 9th grade.
+Title I, Part A: We plan to focus on supplementing and enhancing mathematics instruction for 6th to 9th grade.
 This is where the achievement gap widens for low-income students and some students begin to give up on school.
 Our theory of action is that by providing more intensive support during grades 6th through 9th, we can prepare struggling students to meet state academic standards, so they are well prepared for high school, college, and career.
-We hypothesized that the most effective use of the Title I fund would be to provide small intervention classes virtually in math, where the achievement gap was widest, in order to provide teachers the time and opportunity to build relationships with struggling students.
-In addition, our data shows that socio-emotional challenges contribute to a lack of academic and general school success.
-We are also enhancing socio-emotional support at our school.
-Most of the Title I funds will go to support efforts to improve performance of low-income students and other students not meeting standards in math.
-Additional uses of Title I funds may include funding parent involvement and education activities for parents whose children qualify for Title I services, such as Parent Workshops and support for parent access to various intervention programs and wrap-around services meeting the needs of homeless students.
+We hypothesized that the most effective use of the Title I fund would be to provide small intervention classes virtually in math, where the achievement gap was widest, in order to provide teachers, the time and opportunity to build relationships with struggling students.
+In addition, our data shows that socio-emotional challenges contribute to a lack of academic and general school success, we are also enhancing socio-emotional support at our school.
+Most of the Title I funding will go to support efforts to improve performance of low-income students and other students not meeting standards in math.
+Additional uses of Title I funds may include funding parent involvement and education activities for parents whose children qualify for Title I services, such as Parent Workshops and support for parent access to Naviance, our online college and career planning software, and meeting the needs of homeless students.

 Title II, Part A: Title II funds will be used to supplement school funds used for professional development for professional development for principals, vice principals, coordinators, and coaches to improve initial instruction in identified areas of need, including math achievement.
-Professional development is currently focused on the Common Core Math Standards approach, including the practice standards.
-Our professional development also focuses on academic support for students who are not successful in learning to read using our core program and current intervention programs and plan instructional improvements to increase student success.
+Professional development is currently focused on Common Core Math Standards approach, including the practice standards.
+Our professional development also focuses on academic supports for students who are not successful in learning to read using our core program and current intervention programs and plan instructional improvements to increase student success; and new teacher induction to help teachers new to the profession become effective as quickly as possible.
 Additionally, our professional development for school leaders and teachers focuses on collecting, interpreting, and using data to inform our instructional practice and curriculum.